Open Domain Dialogue Generation with Latent Images: Experiments

 \subsection{Implementation Details}

 In both tasks, $d_1$, $d_2$, $d_3$, and $d_4$ are set as $512$, $48$, $768$, and $300$ respectively.
 The image reconstructor has $2$ attentional visual refiners (i.e. $m=2$), and the number of image sub-regions $N_0$ and $N_1$ are set as $64\times64$ and $128\times128$ respectively.
 The dimension of $\epsilon$ and the dimension of the augmented conditioning vector are set as $100$.
-We learn all models using Adam algorithm \cite{kingma2014adam} and the learning rates for image reconstructor and response generator are set as $2\times10^{-4}$ and $1\times10^{-3}$ respectively.
-We terminate training when perplexity on the validation sets does not drop in 3 consecutive epochs.
-To stable adversarial training of the image reconstructor and avoid text representations being biased to image reconstruction, we pre-train the text encoder with seq2seq on the Reddit and textual part of Image-Chat training data, and fix the parameters in the learning of our model.
+To balance the cost effect, we check $L$ within $\{1,5\}$ and choose $L=1$ in our experiments.
+We learn all models using Adam algorithm \cite{kingma2014adam} and the learning rates for image reconstructor and response generator are set as $1\times10^{-4}$ and $1\times10^{-3}$ respectively.
+To stabilize adversarial training of the image reconstructor and avoid text representations being biased to image reconstruction, we pre-train the text encoder with seq2seq on the Reddit and textual part of Image-Chat training data, and fix the parameters in the learning of our model.
+Our model is trained on $4$ Tesla 32GB P40 GPUs in a data-parallel manner with batch size $100$.
+For the image-grounded conversation task, as there is no released code for \textsc{T\&I}, we reproduce the model according to the framework in \cite{huber2018emotional}.
+To make fair comparisons, we set the key parameters (i.e. the dimension of embedding and hidden state, the size of vocabulary and the number of layers of encoder and decoder, etc.) to be consistent among \textsc{ImgVAE} and baselines.
+For text-based conversation task, \textsc{Seq2Seq} is implemented based on a public project at \url{https://github.com/IBM/pytorch-seq2seq}. \textsc{HRED} and \textsc{VHRED} are available at \url{https://github.com/ctr4si/A-Hierarchical-Latent-Structure-for-Variational-Conversation-Modeling}.
+For \textsc{ReCoSa}, We run the code released at \url{https://github.com/zhanghainan/ReCoSa} with default settings.
+All models on both tasks are tuned until convergence by monitoring the PPL on the validation sets with the early stop strategy.